Text Link

 Every patient’s experience with bulimia is unique to them.
 So we create individual treatment plans for each of our clients.
 We aim to support our clients with bulimia by helping them learn to embrace flexibility around food and eating, explore what emotions may be driving their disordered eating patterns and accompanying compensatory behaviors, rediscover their bodies’ innate hunger and fullness cues, and enjoy food and healthy social eating rituals again.

-Our bulimia treatment program consists of three levels of care:
+Our bulimia treatment program consists of two levels of care:

 • Partial hospitalization program